 Employees in a whole range of industries have had their eyes opened to the world of flexible working.
 Some companies who have never considered remote employees or a more flexible approach to the working day will have to come to expect that this is what today’s candidates want.
 Plus, when competition for tech talent is growing ever more fierce, scaling tech businesses may have to look a little further afield or be a little more flexible to attract the skills and talented people they need.
 Ideally, candidates may work 9 -5 in the office and have all of the technical skills and experience you need.
 However, the reality is, with such tight rivalry finding these skills may mean hiring someone who lives too far away to commute every day, who has childcare responsibilities or even has slightly less experience.
 These are all candidates that an algorithm could reject upon application as they don’t meet your exact criteria.
 Yet, they could enable you to recruit faster and ensure the vital skills you need are within the business even if they have to work remotely.

-Talent Works are an RPO provider based in Manchester, Northampton and Boston.
+Talent Works are an agile RPO provider based in Manchester, Northampton and Boston, offering a global approach to tech recruitment.
 Our flexible approach to RPO allows businesses from startups, scaleups and beyond to access the most innovative talent acquisition strategies and flex them to their needs.
 Our experts in sourcing, employer branding, and digital recruitment marketing campaigns can attract talent that meets urgent demand or fill complex, senior tech roles.
 Contact us today to find out how we can help you.